NShan9297/Kickstarter_Analysis/README.md

 From here, I went on to show the Subcategory of Plays which visualizes how plays stack up to other Theater sub categories:
 ![Theater_Subs_Only](https://github.com/NShan9297/kickstarter_analysis/blob/main/Resources/Theater_Sub_Only.png)

+This exhibits that we have quite a bit of data to use for Louise.